silopolis/hawai/README.md

 ## Configuration

 Review and customize the configuration.
-Required: copy/rename the `.env.priv.sample` and set your own secrets
+Required: copy/rename the `.env.priv.sample` to `.env.priv` and set your own secrets

 ### First run

 Execute the `bootstrap.sh` script.
-If no configuration error slipped in and everything goes fine, after a few minutes (or more, depending on your Internet connection and hardware), you should be able to login in the application
+If no configuration error slipped in and everything goes fine, after a few minutes (or more, depending on your Internet connection and hardware), you should be able to

+- access the application:
+  - directly, through reverse proxy, or load balancer depending on chosen configuration options Load balancing is automatically enabled when app server number > 1
+  - via bare HTTP or securely via HTTPS with Let's Encrypt managed certificate
+- login to bastion host(s)
+- check logs from all containers on log host(s)
+- access backups of the whole infrastructure on backup host(s)